-Participants are immediately vested in all elective contributions, catch-up contributions, Qualified Non-Elective contributions, rollover contributions, tax credit contributions and Profit Sharing Plan rollover contributions.
+Participants are immediately vested in all elective contributions, Qualified Non-Elective contributions and Profit Sharing Plan rollover contributions.
 Through January 30, 2008, a participant's Profit Sharing contributions vested based on years of service at a rate of 20% per year from years three through seven.
 Effective January 31, 2008, a participant's contributions vest starting at 20% at two years of service and increasing 20% each year until fully vested at the end of year six.
 The new vesting schedule applies to Company contributions to the Plan for the year ending January 31, 2008, which were paid in March 2008, and to account balances of participants employed on or after that date.
-Profit Sharing contributions become fully vested upon Participant retirement at age 65 or above, total and permanent disability, or death.
+Profit Sharing contributions become fully vested upon Participant retirement at age 65 or above, or total and permanent disability or death.